git-token/documentation/tos/terms_of_services.md

 Organizations may set custom values for token distributions corresponding to GitHub events, or alternatively can use the default values.

-In cases where the organization may wish to watch only certain repostories or events, they may select those options using the GitHub organization settings webpage on the GitHub official website.
+In cases where the organization may wish to watch only certain repositories or events, they may select those options using the GitHub organization settings webpage on the GitHub official website.

 If you are using GitToken Services as an agent on behalf of an organization, the organization in which you represent thereby accepts these terms.